ericyoc/GIS_unemploy_interactive_poc/README.md

 # Geographic Information Systems (GIS) Services and Maps

-## Washington and Califorina State Unemployment By County Data Visualization

 This Python script creates an interactive visualization of unemployment data for Washington and California State counties.
 It combines geographical data with unemployment statistics to produce a choropleth map and a detailed table.

 ## Interactive Map - Washington State Unemployment by County